Apply for Work Access Permit

 Step 3.Comply with the standards

-All work in the Corridor Access Request must comply with the National Code of Practice for Utility Operators Access to Transport Corridors in accordance with the Utilities Act 2010.
+All work in the corridor must comply with the National Code of Practice for Utility Operators Access to Transport Corridors in accordance with the Utilities Act 2010.

 The links below provide more information.